-Pressing the Function button assigned to the odd player channel gives access to the IPEdit Timeline pane.

-Pressing the Function button assigned to the even player channel gives access to the IPEdit Player pane.
+- Pressing the Function button assigned to the odd player channel gives access to the IPEdit Timeline pane. - Pressing the Function button assigned to the even player channel gives access to the IPEdit Player pane.

-6.2.
-User Interface
+7.2.
+Touring the Edit While Playout User Interface

-6.2.1.
+7.2.1.
 Overview of the User Interface in Edit While Playout Mode